rjsears/chia_plot_manager/README.md

 This was designed and is running on Ubuntu 20.04 for both the Plotter and the NAS so pretty much any linux flavor should work.
 Listed below are the things that I am using on both systems.
 The one thing to watch out for on the NAS is the version of pySMART you are using.
 I ran into a bug with the version (1.0) on PyPi and ended up using the version from the TrueNAS Folks.
 DO NOT use the version from PyPi, it won't work until patched.<br>

 I am running on Python 3.8.5 and pretty much everything else came installed with the default Ubuntu Server 20.04 installation.
+Be sure to install smartmontools ```apt install smartmontools``` as well as the following:

 <ul>
   <li><a href="https://docs.sentry.io/platforms/python/">Sentry-SDK</a> - (Optional, I use it for error tracking)</li>